mtycks/em-em-recipes/content/blog/gochujang-stew/index.md

 ---

-I used [this recipe](https://futuredish.com/gochujang-jjigae-use-up-your-tub-of-gochujang) as a starting point, and in the batch shown above, I used chicken thighs, and added some carrot and green beans.
-In [another, somewhat simpler version](http://crazykoreancooking.com/recipe/red-chili-paste-stew-tuna-chamchi-gochujang-jjigae) they suggest using a can of tuna.
+I used [this recipe](https://futuredish.com/gochujang-jjigae-use-up-your-tub-of-gochujang) as a starting point, and inspired by [another, somewhat simpler recipe](http://crazykoreancooking.com/recipe/red-chili-paste-stew-tuna-chamchi-gochujang-jjigae), I used 2 cans of tuna, some zucchini, mushrooms, frozen spinach, and potato gnocchi.

 #### Prep

 - Cut green onions into small circles.
-- Thinly slice the half onion, the potato, the chili pepper, and the mushrooms.
+- Thinly slice the onion, potato, chili peppers, and the mushrooms.
 - If using meat, slice it thinly.

 #### Cooking